rizwansoaib/changemac/README.md

-# change MAC addresss in linux :
+# Change MAC addresss in linux :
 A Simple Python script to change mac address of linux
 # Usage
 1. public wifi get unlimited attempt at full high speed(airport,indian railway station) via change your mac address
 2. bypass mac filtering
 3. some places required to register mac address to access internet(e.g. institute) bypass them
-# requirements
+# Requirements
 should be installed net-tools
 install with these step from terminal sudo apt-get install net-tools